marvinruder/rating-tracker/README.md

 `SMTP_USER` | `ratingtracker` | The username to use for the SMTP connection.
 If unset, no authentication will be used.
 `SMTP_PASS` | `********` | The password to use for the SMTP connection.
 If unset, no authentication will be used.
 `SMTP_FROM` | `ratingtracker@example.com` | The email address to use as the sender of emails.
 If unset, no emails will be sent.
+`OIDC_ISSUER_URL` | `https://sso.example.com` | The issuer identifier (i.e., the base URL) of the OpenID Connect provider to use for authentication.
+If unset, no OpenID Connect authentication will be used.
+`OIDC_CLIENT_ID` | `rating-tracker` | The client identifier to use for the OpenID Connect provider.
+If unset, no OpenID Connect authentication will be used.
+`OIDC_CLIENT_SECRET` | `********` | The client secret to use for the OpenID Connect provider.
+If unset, no OpenID Connect authentication will be used.
+`OIDC_SCOPES` | `openid profile email` | A space-delimited list of scopes to request from the OpenID Connect provider.
+If unset, a default set of scopes will be used.
+`OIDC_ROLE_CLAIM_PATH` | `resource_access."rating-tracker".roles` | A JMES path referencing an array of roles within the ID token claims.
+If unset, no roles will be extracted from the ID token.

 </details>